sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 **Towards a reference Framework for Software Product Management**

 The product management is a typical task.
 The product management is handled by a product manager.
 The manager is responsible release and managing the requirements by considering the stakeholders.
 The basic framework structure is to identify the scope of work.
-Reference frame work is divided into four categories.
-They are Portfolio management, Product roadmapping, requirements management and release planning.
+Reference framework is divided into four categories.
+They are Portfolio management, Product road mapping, requirements management and release planning.

-Portfolio management: The product development strategy in the portfolio management consists of partnering and contracting, product lifecycle management, market trend identification and product line identification.
+Portfolio management: The product development strategy in the portfolio management consists of partnering and contracting, product lifecycle management, market trend identification, and product line identification.

-Product roadmapping: The roadmapping consist of theme identification, core asset identification and roadmap construction.
+Product road mapping: The road mapping consist of theme identification, core asset identification, and roadmap construction.

 Requirements management: In the requirements management the main is requirements gathering, requirements identification and organizing the requirements.

 Release planning: The release plan consists requirements prioritization, selection of requirements, release definition, scope change management, release validation and launch preparation.

 **Market-Driven Requirements Engineering for Software Products**

-The main focus of MDRE is to focus in requirements engineering and in development of organization.
+The main focus of MDRE is to focus in requirements engineering and in the development of the organization.
 This paper mainly focuses on finding the design and management of MDRE process and MDRE repository.
-Moreover it also mentions how to make a profitable release planning.
+Moreover, it also mentions how to make a profitable release planning.
 Several characteristics of MDRE are outlined in detail and a finding is declared that MDRE cases are less formal when compared to the bespoke case and mentions that in free natural language text is the best way of documenting the results of MDRE.
 Several challenges are drawn after the investigation with the employees at five matured different companies.
 They gave a short explanation on the challenges and described as

 	Balancing market pull and technology push.